 I have seen it done; safety-wise, I must give it a negative review, since it can burn the skin and does leave black marks.

-In the many other circles this method puts the prayer or spell in waiting until the candle can be lit again.
+In many other circles, this method puts the prayer or spell in waiting until the candle can be lit again.